ivan-zapreev/SR2JLIB/README.md

 method of the `nl.tudelft.dcsc.sr2jlib.err.ErrorManager` class.

+It is important to note that since `GridObserver` provides an interface for monitoring the population manager's individuals, it is a custom to check for individuals' fitness in order to stop the corresponding process manager from within this interface implementation.

 Other interfaces, at least one of which needs to be implemented, are used for individual's fitness computations.
-These are given by the abstract classes located in the `nl.tudelft.dcsc.sr2jlib.fitness` package and require implementing their
+These are given by the abstract classes located in the `nl.tudelft.dcsc.sr2jlib.fitness` package and require implementing their overloaded:

 ```java
 public abstract Fitness compute_fitness(final int mgr_id, ...);
 ```

 methods.
-The concrete abstract class to inherit from, and thus the `compute_fitness` method to be implemented, depends on the user preference.
+The concrete abstract class to inherit from, and thus the `compute_fitness` method to be implemented, depends on user preferences.
 We classify them based on what is provided as an argument for the `compute_fitness` method:

 1. `FitnessComputerExpression` - the individual's vector function expression trees.
 2. `FitnessComputerString` - the individual's vector function serialized as Java expression strings.
 3. `FitnessComputerClass` - the individual's vector function compiled into a java class.
 4. `FitnessComputerInstance` - the individual's vector function compiled and instantiated as a java object.

-In order to set the fitness computer class as the one to be used, one requires using the
+In order to set the fitness computer class as the one to be used, it is required using the:

 ```java
     /**